alany1/rss-hardware/README.md

 ### 0. Host Installations

+* If you're on the TX2, get rid of the old stuff so that only the minimal envioronment is there.
+For example, `racecar_ws`, bash scripts, and stray files should be cleaned up.
 * Clone this repo into $HOME.
 * Connect to wifi (Ethernet preferred), and pull the latest docker image: